Phil Gold

 This can be filtered one more level, but that’s basically it.
 And, the e-mail will not tell you what’s changed – you’ll have to look at the item to figure that out.

 Of special interest is the According to date option.
-If you select this, you can use a date field in your list as a trigger.
+If you select this, you can use a date column in your list as a trigger.
 Why does this matter?
 Well, let’s say you want to send a notification five days before a due date – and repeat it daily, unless a different condition is met.
 With Infowise, this is easy!

-In this particular example an Alert is set up to go out when the list item is modified if the field Request Status equals “Approved.”
+Conditions provide a powerful, yet simple way to reduce the number of unwanted emails.
+For example an Alert is set up to go out when the list item is modified if the field Request Status equals “Approved.”
 You can add as many conditions as necessary, and layer up “and” with “or” statements to give you very exact control.

 Great Feature #3: E-mail Templates